Nexi Group: How to deliver €30 million in value through post-merger integration

 - Case Study

 The leader in the Italian digital payment solutions market, Nexi is pioneering the transition to a cashless Europe by innovating payment technologies and simplifying digital transactions.
 Nexi’s rapid expansion culminated in a 2019 IPO, followed by acquisitions.

-After its IPO in 2019, Nexi acquired two companies of approximately the same size: SIA, an Italian-based payment processor with operations in Italy and Eastern Europe, and Nets, the leading payment solutions provider in the Nordics and DACH (Germany, Austria, and Switzerland) region, engaging Efficio during the pre-merger phase to identify the synergies of these three large companies in a clean room.
+M&As are high-stake processes as is – but especially so when the acquisitions are of the scale made by Nexi for businesses dispersed across different geographies.
+Nexi acquired SIA, an Italian-based payment processor with operations across Italy and Eastern Europe, and Nets, the leading payment solutions provider in the Nordics and DACH (Germany, Austria, and Switzerland) region.
+Keen to maximise value creation, Nexi engaged Efficio during the pre-merger phase to identify the synergies of these three large companies in a clean room.

 Nexi had two clear objectives for our engagement partnership: